 Consider getting a physical checkup to see if you have anemia or another issue causing you to crave ice.

 If you’ve opted to chew on ice due to dry mouth problems or to kick a tobacco habit, try switching to cold drinks or popsicles.
 To avoid weight gain and cavities, you may want to look for unsweetened popsicles.
 You can even make your own by freezing a tiny bit of fruit juice for taste, and water.

-If all else fails, or you don’t want to quit your frosty fun habit, you might consider switching to slush.
 If you must chew ice, you’re likely to cause the least damage by sticking with finely shaved or semi-melted slivers of ice rather than cubes or chunks.